OctopusDeploy/docs/docs/security/authentication/googleapps-authentication.md

 ---

 :::hint
-GoogleApps authentication only works with Octopus Server and does not work with [Octopus Cloud](/docs/octopus-cloud/index.md).
+GoogleApps authentication can only be configured for Octopus Server.
+For [Octopus Cloud](/docs/octopus-cloud/index.md), authentication using GoogleApps is supported with [Octopus ID](octopusid-authentication.md).
+See our [authentication provider compatibility](/docs/authentication/auth-provider-compatibility.md) section for further information.
 :::

-To use GoogleApps authentication with Octopus, GoogleApps must be configured to trust Octopus (by setting it up as an app).
-Below are the details for how to configure the app.
+To use GoogleApps authentication with Octopus Server, GoogleApps must be configured to trust Octopus - by setting it up as an app.
+This section covers the details on how to configure the app.

 ## Configure GoogleApps {#GoogleAppsauthentication-ConfiguringGoogleApps}